 Swartberg Pass is a high mountain pass at an elevation of 1.574m (5,164ft) above sea level, located in the Western Cape province of South Africa.

-Sani Pass is a high mountain pass at an elevation of 2.876m (9,400ft) above the sea level, located in the western end of Kwa Zulu-Natal province of South Africa on the road between Underberg and Mokhotlong, Lesotho.
-It is a notoriously dangerous road, which requires the use of a 4x4 vehicle.
-It’s a serie of winding twists, hairpins, plunging drops and mind-blowing scenery.
+Sani Pass is an international high mountain pass at an elevation of 2.876m (9,400ft) above the sea level, located on the border of South Africa and Lesotho.
 It’s one of the highest roads of the country.

-Montagu Pass is a mountain pass at an elevation of 741m (2,431ft) above the sea level, situated in the Western Cape province of South Africa, on the Regional road between Herold and George.
+Montagu Pass is a mountain pass at an elevation of 741m (2,431ft) above sea level, situated in the Western Cape province of South Africa.

-Van Reenen's Pass is a high mountain pass at an elevation of 1.768m (5,800ft) above the sea level, located in Kwa Zulu-Natal, in South Africa.
-This pass produces a fair portion of South Africas trucking accidents.
+Prince Alfred's Pass is a mountain pass at an elevation of 1.040m (3,412ft) above the sea level, located in South Africa.

 Eselbank Pass is a high mountain pass at an elevation of 978m (3,208ft) above the sea level located in the Western Cape province of South Africa.
 This route is not recommended for normal cars.